Thermodynamics and Tomonaga-Luttinger liquid behavior of the quantum 1D hard rod model: Thermodynamics

-The rearrangement of quasi-momenta also affects the thermal fluctuations, which we consider now.
-This will allows to determine the thermodynamics of the model and benchmark our analytic solution against QMC calculations.
+We now turn to the thermodynamics of the HR model at finite temperature.
+The different rescalings of the elementary excitation energies and chemical potential with $n\aHR$ implies that no such simple rescaling can be applied here and a complete TBA approach must be derived~\cite{sutherland1971groundstate,sutherland1971quantum,wadati2002one,vsamaj2013introduction}.
+This will allow to determine the thermodynamics of the model and benchmark QMC calculations.

 To write the thermodynamic Bethe ansatz (TBA) of the HR model, we work along the lines of Yang and Yang~\cite{yang1969thermodynamics}.
-The approach is standard and we do not repeat it here.
 In brief, we define $ \rho(k) $ as the density of filled quasi-momenta and $ \rho_h(k) $ the density of holes, subject to the normalization condition